-This is about the best minors for a computer science major.
+Here are the best minors for a computer science major:

 After choosing to pursue a computer science degree, the next step is to choose a minor.